 How Long Does Alcohol Poisoning Last?

-If you have had a few too many drinks, gone on a binge, experienced a blackout, tried a new cocktail of alcoholic beverage or simply woke up with the worst hangover ever after a night of partying, these questions may be swirling around in your head.
+If you’ve had a few too many drinks, gone on a binge, experienced a blackout, or woken up with the worst hangover ever after a night of partying, these questions may be swirling around in your head.

-But here’s the good news: if you’re sober enough to read an article online, you’re probably not experiencing alcohol poisoning.
+Here’s the good news: If you’re sober enough to read this, you’re probably not suffering from alcohol poisoning.

-However, alcohol poisoning is a serious, life-threatening emergency.
-If you participate in any kind of social drinking activity, you owe it to your friends to know the signs of alcohol poisoning and to call 911.
+Alcohol poisoning is a serious, life-threatening emergency.
+You owe it to yourself and your friends to know the signs of alcohol poisoning and call 911 if you see them.

 - Blue-tinged or pale skin